 Periodontal plastic surgery for root coverage in a case of gingival recessions associated with cervical abrasion

 Different approaches have been suggested in such cases.
 Some authors propose to first proceed with the filling of the roots defect and then perform the surgery, while others suggest the opposite.
-In this case the second option has been selected.
+In this case the second option was selected.

 A 45 years old female non-diabetic and non-smoker, presented with gingival recessions associated with cervical abrasions complaining about esthetics and root sensitivity.